Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: Simulating a population of Galactic DWD binaries

-There are many uncertainties remaining in the evolution of stellar binaries, such as the initial binary fraction \citep{Thiele2023} and various forms of mass transfer initiated by Roche-overflow interactions.
-One such form of dynamically unstable mass transfer is common envelope evolution, where the atmosphere of a donor star expands beyond its Roche-lobe such that both stars become immersed in a common envelope.
-The most accurate method for characterizing the efficiency of common envelope evolution (in ejecting orbital energy and angular momentum from the system) is currently debated by various groups (\citep[e.g.][]{IvanovaRemnant2011,IvanovaEnthalpy2011,Klencki2021,Wilson2022}).
+There are many uncertainties remaining in the evolution of stellar binaries, such as the initial binary fraction \citep{Thiele2023} and various forms of mass transfer initiated by Roche overflow interactions.
+One such form of dynamically unstable mass transfer is common envelope evolution, where the atmosphere of a donor star expands beyond its Roche lobe such that both stars become immersed in a common envelope.
+The most accurate method for characterizing the efficiency of common envelope evolution (in ejecting orbital energy and angular momentum from the system) is currently debated by various groups \citep[e.g.][]{IvanovaRemnant2011,IvanovaEnthalpy2011,Klencki2021,Wilson2022, Hirai2022,DiStefano_2023,Tang2024}.

+If the common envelope prescription employed in the simulation of DWD binaries fails to describe the onset and outcomes of common envelope evolution, this may account for a mismatch between the properties of observed and simulated populations.

 It has been proposed that gravitational wave observations are an effective way to probe models of binary evolution and constrain these uncertain processes \citep{Barrett2017,Belczynski2020-EvolutionaryRoads,Thiele2023, st_inference_interp}.
 The first step in predicting a population of observable DWD binaries in the LISA band is to use a population synthesis code to simulate a population of DWD binaries for an assumed set of astrophysical assumptions and initial binary parameter distributions.
-We perform these simulations for different kinds of DWD binaries with different Zero Age Main Sequence (ZAMS) metallicity assumptions, and considering the evolution of a galactic population from the dawn of cosmic stellar formation to present day.
+We perform these simulations for different kinds of DWD binaries with different Zero Age Main Sequence (ZAMS) metallicity assumptions, and considering the evolution of a Galactic population from the dawn of cosmic stellar formation to present day.

 \begin{subsection}{Binary Population Synthesis with COSMIC} We use COSMIC \citep{Breivik2020, COSMIC_code} to simulate populations of DWD binaries.
 COSMIC is an open-source rapid binary population synthesis suite that is based on the single star evolution `Hurley' fits \citep{Hurley2000} to the `Pols 1990' \citep{Pols1998} stellar evolution tracks and binary evolution algorithm of \citep{Hurley2002}.